jamesw201/infrastructure-graph/README.md

 [ ] show security violations on the react FE, overlays will highlight the offending resources and show a code snippet of the offending template lines

+[ ] convert the abstract structure into a graph structure.
+This will be better for Policy checking
+[ ] refactor the policy visitor to work against a graph structure

 [ ] create rdf transform from AST

 [ ] deploy to lambda function